Tatenda-Prince/Docker-Compose-Basics-Container-Infrastructure-Provisioning-/README.md

 ![image alt](https://github.com/Tatenda-Prince/Docker-Compose-Basics-Container-Infrastructure-Provisioning-/blob/6bb0048362a93327fc6ec6c87619ec1808b94b7f/Images/Screenshot%202024-12-28%20112152.png)

 # Intro
+This is a continuation of my previous project where I took you through how we can use Docker’s fundamental commands and concepts by creating a Python/Boto3 development environment that involved building a custom image, running containers and creating bind mounts.

 Today, we are going to take it a step further to use a Docker Compose file to build/provision an infrastructure of running container according to the configurations written in the file.